Granny Stripe Blanket: 7 Essential Beginner Tips You Need

 DC (double crochet), CH (chain), SP (space), ST (stitch), SK (skip), RS (right side), WS (wrong side), CH-SP (chain space), BLO (back loop only)

-The granny stripe blanket also offers instant gratification.
-Because each row adds a visible stripe of color, you can see your blanket growing with every pass.
-This is incredibly motivating for beginners who might get discouraged by projects that only show results after hours of work.
-If you are brand new to crochet, our how to crochet for beginners guide covers all the foundational techniques you will need to get started.
+It also offers instant gratification.
+Every row adds a visible stripe of color, so you watch the blanket grow with each pass, really motivating for beginners who get discouraged by projects that take hours to show results.
+Brand new to crochet?
+Our beginner guide covers all the foundations.

 7 Essential Tips for Your Granny Stripe Blanket